Datta2901/DSA/README.md

-# Implementations of various useful Data Structures and alogrithms
+# Implementations of various useful Data Structures and algorithms